Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

     + Select the appropriate option for change tracking in the *ETL mode* section:
         - ![Radiobutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *manual*
             Changes in a PIM product must be triggered manually to be applied to the offer.
-The initial offer is automatically applied.
+The offer is initially created with the mapped data from the PIM product.
         - ![Radiobutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *semiautomatic*
             Changes in a PIM product are automatically applied to the offer after confirmation.
-The initial offer is automatically applied without confirmation.
+The initial offer is automatically applied without confirmation, see [Semiautomatic mapping](../UserInterface/02c_SemiautomaticMapping.md).
         - ![Radiobutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *semiautomatic, changes must be confirmed by another user*
           Changes in a PIM product are automatically applied to the offer after confirmation by another user.
-The initial offer is only applied after confirmation by another user.
+The initial offer is only applied after confirmation by another user, see [Semiautomatic mapping](../UserInterface/02c_SemiautomaticMapping.md).
         - ![Radiobutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *automatic*
           Changes in a PIM product are automatically applied to the offer.
 The initial offer is also automatically applied.